 These examples show how tragic a simple radiologist misdiagnosis or other radiology errors could toss people’s lives upside down.
 However, the only hope that was left to the victims was lawsuits.
-In the first case, the victim received $5,000,000 as restitution, whereas in the second case, the victim’s family was awarded $7,000,000 as compensation for wrongful death for the error in ct scan with contrast lawsuit.
+In the first CT scan contrast lawsuit, the victim received $5,000,000 as restitution, whereas in the second case, the victim’s family was awarded $7,000,000 as compensation for wrongful death for the error in the CT scan with contrast lawsuit.

 If you are affected by a medical error from your radiologist, seek the help of a medical malpractice attorney to sue the radiologist.

-Radiology errors in CT scans vs. MRI scans cannot be overlooked as the imaging studies have vital roles in diagnosing the health issues and planning the treatment course.
-Delayed diagnosis or missed diagnosis can lead to irretrievable damages to the patients.
+Radiology errors in CT scans vs. MRI scans cannot be overlooked as imaging studies have vital roles in diagnosing health issues and planning the treatment course.
+Delayed diagnosis or missed diagnosis can lead to irretrievable damage to the patients.
 The affected victims can pursue medical malpractice claims against the radiologist.

-Expert witnesses use their experience and knowledge in deciding if a radiologist had diagnosed a deficit even before the imaging study report is made.
+Expert witnesses use their experience and knowledge to decide if a radiologist has diagnosed a deficit even before the imaging study report is made.
 The degree of disability or injury caused by the misdiagnosis would decide if the radiologist was negligent.
 A well-experienced medical malpractice lawyer could lead the victims through the complex litigation process.

 With innovative inventions in radiology, incessant efforts are made to mitigate the frequency of errors in reading imaging studies.
 Radiology reports cannot be error-free 100 percent, but the errors could be considerably curbed if more care and expertise are used.